Max Aub: Spanish Civil War

 During the Spanish Civil War, the Republican government posted him to Paris as a cultural attaché.
 In 1937, he was responsible for placing Picasso's "Guernica" on display at the International Exposition, and took part in the organisation of the Second Congress of Anti-Fascists Writers.
-After that, Aub returned to Spain and on August 1937 he was nominated general secretary of the Consejo Central de Teatro.
+After that, Aub returned to Spain and in August 1937 he was nominated general secretary of the Consejo Central de Teatro.
 In 1938 he worked in André Malraux's film L'espoir and wrote its screenplay.

 Exile

 In February 1939 Aub left Spain with André Malraux and the film crew of L'espoir.
 By 1940, the Spanish State had come to consider him a serious opponent, and in March 1940 he was denounced to the new Vichy government of France as a militant communist and a "German-Jew", and therefore a possible spy or traitor.
 He was imprisoned for a year in Camp Vernet, then deported to the forced labor camp of Djelfa in Algeria.
 In 1942, with the help of a guard, he escaped.
 His escape was facilitated by Don Gilberto Bosques the Mexican Consul-General in France.

 Soon thereafter, he was able to find passage from Casablanca to Mexico, followed shortly by his wife and children.
 Once he was settled in, he joined other Spanish exiles — including Luis Buñuel, with whom he formed a working friendship.
 In Mexico he worked as screenwriter.
-He also wrote for the newspapers Nacional and Excélsior and worked as a Professor at the Film Academy in Mexico.
+He also wrote for the newspapers Nacional and Excélsior and worked as a professor at the Film Academy in Mexico.
 He became a Mexican citizen in 1955 and lived in Mexico City until his death.
 In 1972, he was elected Chevalier de l'Ordre des Arts et Lettres by the French Government.